hash1559/assessment/readme.md

 More robust error handling can be introduced as well.

 ## :zap: Usage
-Right after you've setup docker and built the images, try hitting the following endpoint on your local machine:
+Right after you've setup docker and have successfully built the images, try hitting the following endpoint on your local machine:

 ```
 GET http://localhost:3000/aggregate?location=Canada